oscarychen/deep-dive-drf-model-serializer-relations/readme.md

-# All About Django REST Framework Model Serializer
+# Handling complex relations with Django REST Framework ModelSerializer

 ---
-_Advanced use cases for Django REST Framework Model Serializers_
+_Deep dive on using Django REST Framework ModelSerializer to handle reading, creating and updating related model instances_

 # Part I: The basics